Tools for the era of experience

 The real-world impact of this approach is exemplified by a case from Veris AI: an agent trained with RL to automate the complex, hours-long process of supplier negotiations.
 By training on realistic simulations of Slack and email conversations—complete with sensitive data—the agent learns optimal tone, questions to ask, and search strategies, dramatically outperforming prompt chaining or one-shot LLM attempts.

-This one’s subtle but crucial.
-The big labs will build general intelligence, but someone needs to own the last mile - the surfaces where agents actually interact with humans and systems.
+This one is subtle but crucial.
+The big labs will build general intelligence, but someone needs to own the last mile, the surfaces where agents interact with humans and systems.

 What to build:

-- Legal research terminals embedded in law firms that learn from which cases lawyers actually cite, which arguments win in court.
-Some legal startups I spoke to are thinking about building this Bloomberg Terminal for law.
+Legal research terminals embedded in law firms that learn from which cases lawyers cite and which arguments actually win in court

-I personally find this super interesting.
-The next generation of training data will come from synthetic environments designed specifically to train agents.
+The next generation of training data will also come from synthetic environments designed to train agents for specific tasks.

-Imagine you’re trying to train an agent for supply chain optimization.
-Instead of waiting for real supply chain disruptions (expensive and rare), you build a high-fidelity simulation.
-Your simulation includes weather patterns, geopolitical events, port congestions, manufacturing delays - all interacting in complex ways.
-The agent can experience a thousand supply chain crises before breakfast, learning strategies that no human has ever tried.
-Lyric.tech IIRC is actually building this causal model.
+Imagine you’re training an agent for supply chain optimization.
+Instead of waiting for real disruptions, you build a high-fidelity simulation with weather patterns, geopolitical events, and port congestions.
+Your agent can experience a thousand supply chain crises before breakfast, learning strategies no human has ever tried.
+Lyric.tech is one company I know of building these kinds of causal inference models.

 More synthetic world opportunities: